Marzenah/ProPublicaSearches/README.md

 # GUI for ProPublica Congress API Searches #

-This program implements a graphical user interface(GUI) to conduct three types of searches regarding members of the United States Congress using [the ProPublica Congress API](https://www.propublica.org/datastore/api/propublica-congress-api).
+This program implements the graphical user interface(GUI) to conduct three types of searches regarding members of the United States Congress using [the ProPublica Congress API](https://www.propublica.org/datastore/api/propublica-congress-api).
 The GUI is a convenient tool for fast gathering of specific and current information that ProPublica's API provides.

   ![GUI image](GUI_run_image.png)